 Through Cancer Australia, the Government will invest $6.5 million combined with $2.1 million from Cancer Australia’s funding partners.

-It brings the total funding for the 2017 round of Cancer Australia’s Priority-driven Collaborative Cancer Research Scheme (PdCCRS)
+It brings the total funding for the 2017 round of Cancer Australia’s Priority-driven Collaborative Cancer Research Scheme (PdCCRS) to $8.6 million.

 The 24 successful grant recipients lead projects focusing on prevention, diagnosis and treatment of a range of cancer types.